 As the name of this property implies, the number of the ticks that shall be drawn if Draw Ticks is enabled, can be configured with this property.

-The ticks are evenly positioned at the bargraph.
+The ticks are evenly positioned along the length of the bargraph.

 Possible values: 0 ...
 32767 (but not greater than the height of a vertical bargraph or width of a horizontal bargraph)